littleosbook/littleosbook/getting_to_c.md

 # Getting to C
-This chapter will show you how to use C instead of assembly as the programming language for the OS.
+This chapter will show you how to use C instead of assembly code as the programming language for the OS.
 Assembly is very good for interacting with the CPU and enables maximum control over every aspect of the code.
 However, at least for the authors, C is a much more convenient language to use.
-Therefore, we would like to use C as much as possible and only assembly where it make sense.
+Therefore, we would like to use C as much as possible and use assembly code only where it make sense.

 ## Setting Up a Stack
 One prerequisite for using C is a stack, since all non-trivial C programs use a stack.
-Setting up a stack is not harder than to make the `esp` register point to the end of an area of free memory (remember that the stack grow towards lower addresses) that is correctly aligned (alignment on 4 bytes is recommended from a performance perspective).
+Setting up a stack is not harder than to make the `esp` register point to the end of an area of free memory (remember that the stack grows towards lower addresses on the x86) that is correctly aligned (alignment on 4 bytes is recommended from a performance perspective).

 We could point `esp` to a random area in memory since, so far, the only thing in the memory is GRUB, BIOS, the OS kernel and some memory-mapped I/O.  This is not a good idea - we don't know how much memory is available or if the area `esp` would point to is used by something else.
-A better idea is to reserve a piece of uninitialized memory in the `bss` section in the ELF executable of the kernel.
+A better idea is to reserve a piece of uninitialized memory in the `bss` section in the ELF file of the kernel.
 It is better to use the `bss` section instead of the `data` section to reduce the size of the OS executable.
 Since GRUB understands ELF, GRUB will allocate any memory reserved in the `bss` section when loading the OS.